fractaldotbox/ddevkit/apps/docs/src/content/docs/guides/installation.md

 ## Install component from geist

-- dDev kit is deployed as a [custom registry of shadcn](https://ui.shadcn.com/docs/registry), on https://ddev.geist.network/ (IPFS)
+- dDevkit is deployed as a [custom registry of shadcn](https://ui.shadcn.com/docs/registry), on https://ddev.geist.network/ (IPFS)

 - You can look for components to use and identify the registry item url, then install via